-For Non-Network Benefits you must obtain prior authorization five business days before admission for an Inpatient Stay in a hospice facility or as soon as is reasonably possible.
-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+Please remember for Non-Network Benefits, you must notify the Claims Administrator five business days before admission for an Inpatient Stay in a hospice facility.
+If the Claims Administrator is not notified, Benefits will be reduced to 50% of Eligible Expenses.